-Staff must report any low-level concerns whatsoever to the Head Teacher and or Principal.
-Staff are also encouraged to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+Team members must report any low-level concerns whatsoever to the Headteacher and/or Principal.
+Team members are also encouraged to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

-A staff member who reports a low-level concern, or a more serious allegation, in good faith will suffer no detriment as a result and will benefit from the protection set out in the nursery's Whistleblowing Policy.
+A team member who reports a low-level concern, or a more serious allegation, in good faith will suffer no detriment as a result and will benefit from the protection set out in the nursery's whistleblowing policy.

-If there is any doubt as to whether a low-level concern meets the harms threshold, then the Head Teacher and or Principal will consult with the LADO.
-(KCSIE 2022, paragraph 434).
+If there is any doubt as to whether a low-level concern meets the Harms threshold, then the Headteacher and/or Principal will consult with the LADO.
+(KCSIE 2023, paragraph 434).

-- 2.8 Allegations against children: If a child is accused or suspected of causing harm to another child or children, the procedures set out in this Policy will be followed.
-It may be necessary to ask the parent to keep this child away from the Nursery during any investigation.
-Staff will work together with parents to seek a positive outcome following the conclusion of any investigation. - 2.9 Use of mobile phones and cameras
+2.8 Allegations against children:

+If a child is accused or suspected of causing harm to another child or children, the procedures set out in this policy will be followed.
+It may be necessary to ask the parent to keep this child away from the nursery during any investigation.

+Team members will work together with parents to seek a positive outcome following the conclusion of any investigation.